HPC-Courses/AMSC-Labs/Labs/2023-24/lab00-setup/README.md

 ![Docker connect](./assets/Docker-F1.png)
 ![Docker connect](./assets/Docker-F1-pt2.png)

-It should open a new instace of VS Code connected to the Docker (the first time it may take a while).
+It should open a new instance of VS Code connected to the Docker (the first time it may take a while).
 Here you can open and work in any folder of the Docker container.

 ### 4.2 Modify the `includePath`